 - An offer of employment will be contingent on the success of a pre-employment physical examination.

-- Must have a current Washington State driver's license and a good driving record.
-A complete driving abstract will be required.
+- Must have a current Washington State driver's license

 - Must be able to climb, crawl into tight and confined spaces, walk on steep and uneven terrain, kneel, bend and lift up to 50 lbs.

 Interviews: September 13, 2021